z-x-yang/Segment-and-Track-Anything/README.md

 **Segment and Track Anything** is an open-source project that focuses on the segmentation and tracking of any objects in videos, utilizing both automatic and interactive methods.
 The primary algorithms utilized include the [**SAM** (Segment Anything Models)](https://github.com/facebookresearch/segment-anything) for automatic/interactive key-frame segmentation and the [**DeAOT** (Decoupling features in Associating Objects with Transformers)](https://github.com/yoxu515/aot-benchmark) (NeurIPS2022) for efficient multi-object tracking and propagation.
 The SAM-Track pipeline enables dynamic and automatic detection and segmentation of new objects by SAM, while DeAOT is responsible for tracking all identified objects.

 ## :loudspeaker:New Features
+- [2023/4/29] We have added advanced arguments for AOT-L: `long_term_memory_gap` and `max_len_long_term`.
+   - `long_term_memory_gap` controls the frequency at which the AOT model adds new reference frames to its long-term memory.
+During mask propagation, AOT matches the current frame with the reference frames stored in the long-term memory.
+   - Setting the gap value to a proper value helps to obtain better performance.
+To avoid memory explosion in long videos, we set a `max_len_long_term` value for the long-term memory storage, i.e. when the number of memory frames reaches the `max_len_long_term value`, the oldest memory frame will be discarded and a new frame will be added.

 - [2023/4/26] **Interactive WebUI 1.5-Version**: We have added new features based on Interactive WebUI-1.0 Version.
    - We have added a new form of interactivity—text prompts—to SAMTrack.
    - From now on, multiple objects that need to be tracked can be interactively added.
    - Check out [tutorial](./tutorial/tutorial%20for%20WebUI-1.5-Version.md) for Interactive WebUI 1.5-Version.
 More demos will be released in the next few days.
 - [2023/4/26] **Image-Sequence input**: The WebUI now has a new feature that allows for input of image sequences, which can be used to test video segmentation datasets.
 Get started with the [tutorial](./tutorial/tutorial%20for%20Image-Sequence%20input.md) for Image-Sequence input.
 - [2023/4/25] **Online Demo:** You can easily use SAMTrack in [Colab](https://colab.research.google.com/drive/1R10N70AJaslzADFqb-a5OihYkllWEVxB?usp=sharing) for visual tracking tasks.